Don’t listen to anyone who says you can’t get approved for life insurance with epilepsy.

 You are certainly not alone here.
 You are also not alone in wanting to protect your family with life insurance.
 Now you also are not alone in finding the fairest and most affordable coverage.

 - How the life insurance companies look at seizures and epilepsy

 - What questions you will be asked about your history with seizures

 - What health rate class can you expect?

 - Steps to get approval for life insurance with epilepsy and seizures

 Hate reading?
 We can answer questions and walk you through the process.
-Securing affordable coverage for epilepsy and seizure clients is something we are very comfortable (and good) at.
-Contact us for a no pressure chat about your options.
+Securing affordable high-risk life insurance coverage for epilepsy and seizure clients is something we are very comfortable (and good) at.
+Contact us for a no-pressure chat about your options.

 How the Life Insurance Companies Look at Seizures and Epilepsy

 You are probably aware that most people with epilepsy live a full lifespan.

 So why do life insurance companies care then?